We held a marketing workshop!

 The final speaker is Marketing Director Ueyama-san

-hm solution Co., Ltd. plans and produces websites, and
+HM Solution Co., Ltd. plans and produces websites and

-decide on
+a "strategic message"you must decide on

 To build a strategy,